Advantaged/GPU-Acceleration-Standard/README.md

 ---

 ## 7. System Architecture & Kernel Strategy
 In modern Linux, drivers are modular.
-This allows using optimized kernels like `linux-cachyos-server` while swapping the graphics modules (Mesa) independently in the user space.
+This allows using optimized kernels like `linux-cachyos-server` while swapping the graphics modules independently in the user space.

 * **Bootloader:** `limine` (Highly recommended: The CachyOS installer enables rapid `lz4` compression specifically through Limine).
 * **Filesystem:** `zfs` (CachyOS is the only desktop OS offering ZFS natively OOTB via the Calamares installer, providing enterprise-grade data integrity and snapshots).